Last updated date: [1/20/2020]

 Our Network Management Practices

+We engage in reasonable network management practices.
 Unlike other wireless Internet providers, we limit the number of subscribers on each of our transmitters.
 This is to minimize occurrences of congestion and to offer the you a better Internet experience.
 However, we can not necessarily eliminate congestion 100% of the time.
 Congestion may occur during peak times of network usage or during periods of network maintenance.
 If network congestion occurs, you may notice brief pauses or slow downs in delivering real-time content.
 If congestion occurs, we prioritize real-time traffic over non-real time traffic in order to improve your experience of applications such as VOIP, video conferencing, and gaming.
+The term “reasonable network management” is defined by the FCC as a practice that is “appropriate and tailored to achieving legitimate network management purpose, taking into account the particular network architecture and technology of the broadband Internet access service.”

 If you have any questions about the performance of your Internet connection, please contact us; we’re here to help!